ElementsProject/peerswap/docs/setup_lnd.md

 ### Config file

-In order to get peerswap running we need a configuration
+In order to get PeerSwap running we need a configuration

 ```bash
 mkdir -p ~/.peerswap
 ```

 Add config file.
-Replace the paths to the tls certificate and macaroon file.
+Replace the paths to the TLS certificate and macaroon file.

 For every peer you want to allow swaps with add a line with `allowlisted_peers=<REPLACE_WITH_PUBKEY_OF_PEER>`

-Bitcoin-swaps only config
+Bitcoin-swaps only config:

 ```bash
 cat <<EOF > ~/.peerswap/peerswap.conf